The Wonderful Wooden Bridge of Lucerne

 The tower standing 43 meters tall beside the bridge is called Wasserturm, or water tower.
 Not that it has ever been used to store water - the name comes from its location in the river.
 Over the years Wasserturm has been a prison, a torture chamber, a municipal archive and is now a local club.
 It isn’t possible to climb the tower, but there is a lovely souvenir shop inside.

-Why not come and see this rare gem for yourself on our Winter Wonderland in the Swiss Village of Andermatt tour in December 2021?
+Why not come and see this rare gem for yourself on our Discover the Swiss Alps & Festive Traditions - A Winter Wonderland Holiday in December 2023?
 Find out more here